Midwestern HomeLife

 Ingredients

-Softened butter.
-Use unsalted butter that's softened to room temperature so it will cream together with the sugar.
+Unsalted butter.
+Soften butter to room temperature so it will cream together with the sugar.

 Eggs.
-It's important to use room temperature eggs in this recipe.
-Otherwise, if you add cold eggs to warm butter, it could curdle the batter.
+Use room-temperature eggs.
+If you add cold eggs to warm butter, it could curdle the batter.

 Fresh lemon juice and zest.
-Squeeze the most flavor out of the lemons as possible by using the lemon juice and zest.
-Please do not use bottled lemon juice, it just won't taste as bright and fresh.
+If at all possible, do not use bottled lemon juice.
+It won't taste as bright and fresh.

 Pure lemon extract.
 One full tablespoon of pure lemon extract punches up the citrus flavor in this lemon bread recipe.